MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Related Work

 \section{Related Work}

-The task of User Identity Linkage (UIL) \cite {78} was initially defined as connecting identical user identities across communities.
-The problem is also known as user alignment or anchor link prediction, which aims to link the social identities belonging to the same natural person across different social platforms.
-Formally, the online social communication platforms that share common users are called aligned social networks.
-These shared users who act like anchors aligning the networks are called matched user pairs.
+The task of user identity linkage (UIL) \cite{Zafarani2009354} was initially defined as connecting identical user identities across communities.
+The problem is also known as user alignment, network alignment, or anchor link prediction.
+Therefore, the social networks that share common users are called aligned (matched) networks in some studies, and the shared users who act as anchors aligning the networks are also referred to as aligned users or matched user pairs.